jakebrehm/cage-discord-bot/README.md

 # What does it do?

-**Many people have only dreamed of this moment,** but it's finally here.
+Many people have only dreamed of this moment, but **it's finally here**.
 True Nicolas Cage devotees can now interact with their one true god using Discord.

 Nicolas Cage can do wonderful things such as link to the top post on [/r/onetruegod](https://www.reddit.com/r/onetruegod) and spit some sweet facts about himself.